 Aurora (“Rae”) and Clark Peters have established this scholarship to honor Rae’s interest in and support of the Speech Pathology program.
 Rae was encouraged by Professor A.C. (“Hap”) Hingston to pursue the Speech Therapy program during her years at Pacific.
 Rae and Clark met at Pacific and graduated in 1965.
 Rae became a Speech Therapist in the Lynch School District, and Clark began his education career teaching Speech at Clackamas High School.
 Rae and Clark’s love for Pacific has been shown by their continuing involvement and support for all aspects of Pacific University.

 This scholarship provides funding to a Pacific University undergraduate student who completed the CSD minor and is admitted into the Pacific SLP graduate program.
-An application is required; please contact Diana Watkins for additional details.
 Awards from this fund will be distributed through Financial Aid.

 The Direct Stafford Loan Program

 Graduate students can borrow up to $20,500 annually in an unsubsidized loan.
 Funds come from the US Department of Education and the interest rate is fixed at 5.31 percent (plus a 1.068% loan origination fee).

 These loans are also offered by the US Department of Education for educational expenses and have varying credit approval criteria that must be met by the loan applicants.
 These loans are fixed at 6.31 percent (plus a 4.272% loan origination fee).

 If you have any questions about financial aid, budgeting, repayment, or other education-related financial concerns, please contact Jama Kelch in the Financial Aid Office: 503-352-3095.